Hellrespawn/skorporaal.astro/src/content/timeline/irp.md

 png: true
 ---

+As part of my Associate Degree I did an internship at [IRP](https://irp.nl/), working full-stack with Java, Spring and React on administrative dashboards.

-After my internship, I was offered a job and am now working as a developer at [IRP](https://irp.nl/).
+After my internship, I was offered a job and am now working full-time as a developer at on [BIMKeeper](https://bimkeeper.com/), a web-based building management system with advanced 3D IFC viewer.